New Challenge: Potluck Bingo

 “Couriers!” he cried.
 “Couriers have arrived from Osgiliath!
 They bear many letters.”

 The three of us set our work aside and joined the rest of the smiths and craftsmen who hurried down the path to the house, eager for news, for it had been a span of some time since letters had arrived.
-Many of the household already milled around the front steps near the two elves and two Dúnedain who unloaded their packhorses.
-The beasts were laden with their supplies and oiled leather satchels favored by messengers.
+Many of the household already milled around the front steps near the two elves and two Dúnedain who unloaded their pack horses.
+In addition to supplies, the beasts carried oiled leather satchels favored by messengers.
 In short order, the satchels were arrayed around Gildor on the front porch, where he called out the names of the household after first giving Elerína and her ladies the letters from their men.

 “Istyar!”
 Gildor held up a battered leather pouch.
 “For you from Lord Glorfindel.”